Software apps and online services

 Take the speaker cable from the rabbit (yellow/orange), remove the connector (this time you can cut it) and insert the stripped wires in the screw-terminal.
 Yellow is + and Orange is -.

 To setup your wireless network, we will take a small step at start before inserting the SD-card.
-Open the SD-card in Windows/Mac/whatever, and add a file with the name "wpa_supplicant.conf" having these contents (replace by your network credentials):
+Open the SD-card in Windows/Mac/whatever, and add a file with the name "wpa_supplicant.conf" having these contents (modify your country and network credentials):

 country=<Insert 2 letter ISO 3166-1 country code here>